LITTLE HAPPY SECRETS

 Claire and Brennan have been best friends for years.
 But when the two are brought back together after two years apart, Claire wonders if the feelings she has for Brennan might go beyond friendship.

 Winner of the 2009 Association for Mormon Letters Drama award.
-Little Happy Secrets is featured as one of the plays in the Peculiar Pages anthology Out of the Mount: 19 from New Play Project and is also available in Mel’s own debut publication, Third Wheel: Peculiar Stories of Mormon Women in Love.
+LITTLE HAPPY SECRETS is featured as one of the plays in the Peculiar Pages anthology Out of the Mount: 19 from New Play Project and is also available in Mel’s own debut publication, Third Wheel: Peculiar Stories of Mormon Women in Love.

-In 2009, Leilani Productions partnered with New Play Project to attempt an experiment: an audio version of the play that was released in podcast form.
+Before the play was produced, Leilani Productions partnered with New Play Project to attempt an experiment: an audio version of the play that was released in podcast form.
 Over the years, people have continually asked to hear it, so you can listen to it here.
-Please note that it's a large file and, depending on your internet connection, you may need to wait a bit before it begins.
+Please note that it's a large file; depending on your internet connection, it may need to buffer before it plays.

 Featuring Laurel Sandberg-Armstrong as Claire; Katherine Gee as Brennan; Kevin Goertzen as Carter: and